APPRENTICE GUIDE

 5.7

-The total is a fixed figure set by the DfE for your apprenticeship standard — it is a target to complete, not a perpetual weekly quota.
-The weekly figure is just a suggested pace (total ÷ working weeks); you can front-load hours.
-If your apprenticeship started before 1 August 2025 the older 20% / six-hours-per-week rule still applies for the whole programme.
+ST0152 · DfE Annex C. The total is a fixed figure set for your apprenticeship standard — a target to complete, not a perpetual weekly quota.
+The weekly figure is only a suggested pace (total ÷ working weeks); you can front-load hours.
+If your apprenticeship started before 1 August 2025 the older 20% rule applies for the whole programme — 6 hours a week on a 30-hour contract, 7.5 hours on a 37.5-hour contract.

 1,000+